uhessentials/uhessentials.github.io/index.md

 ### Test User #3
 #### User Info
+James Whelan, Attends: Leeward Community College, Major: Undecided
 #### Feedback
+Wish the threads I saw were geared toward my home campus.
+However, since I do want to transfer to UH Manoa in a semester, I guess it is useful.
+Overall, I like the idea of this application; if everything was functionally working, it would be much better.
+Not bad so far.

 ### Test User #4
 #### User Info
+Miles Whelan, Attends: UH Manoa, Major: Electrical Engineering
 #### Feedback
+I'm graduating soon, so it makes me wish this was a thing when I started college.
+Despite everything not working yet, I get the jist of what this app is intended too.
+Perhaps work on getting it to work well for one campus first, before expanding to the whole UH system.
+I wish the comments section were working because there are some unanswered questions that I know the answer to!!

 ### Test User #5
 #### User Info